Alinoureddine1/PostWall/README.md

 # PostWall
-A Go based web app to share notes between active users
+A Go based web app to share messages